Deep Energy Retrofit

 Possible Steps Involved in a Deep Energy Retrofit

-Energy Audit – Initial building analysis, reviews your building and makes you aware of all that you building needs to complete the deep energy retrofit, the costing, and savings for each measure.
+Energy Audit – This initial building analysis provides a review of your building and makes you aware of all that your building needs to complete the deep energy retrofit, the costing, and savings for each measure.

-Windows & Doors – Replacing inefficient windows and doors with energy efficient & insulated doors and/or windows can dramatically reduce air loss and energy waste by as much as 25%.
+Windows & Doors – Replacing inefficient windows and doors with energy-efficient and insulated doors and/or windows can dramatically reduce air loss and energy waste by as much as 25%.

 Heating Systems & Ventilation Systems – Analyzing your heating and ventilation systems is a high priority as heating is often the highest energy use.

-Renewable Energy – If you are looking to achieve net-zero, or greatly reduce your energy costs, renewable energy such as Solar PV or Solar hot water systems are excellent options.
-Systems can be tailored to your building’s or home’s usage and needs.
+Renewable Energy – If you are looking to achieve net-zero, or greatly reduce your energy costs, renewable energy such as a solar PV is an excellent option.
+Systems can be tailored to your building’s usage and needs.
 Building Energy provides free site evaluations and proposals.
-You can read more on our Solar Systems page.
+You can read more on our solar systems page.

 Energy-Efficient Appliances – Purchasing and upgrading appliances, fixtures, and lighting to energy star-rated models can also make a notable improvement in your energy usage.
 Energy star-rated items use around 15% less than standard items